BU-Spark/se-courtinfo-api/README.md

 ## Development

-The only dependencies for this project should be docker and docker-compose.
+The only dependencies for this project should be docker and docker-compose and the environment variable file.

 In a development environment(locally or in AWS) hot reload is enabled for both the frontend and backend.
 This means you don't need to restart contrainers to see your changes.
 The CLI should print